la2050/archive/_projects/2016/locally-grown-art-a-series-featuring-la-artists-in-performance-movement-talk-music-family-fun.md

   - 'Education/training '
   - 'Community outreach '
   - Network/relationship support
+project_description: >-
+  We believe in the power of arts and culture to transform communities.
+Our pilot cultural series is built on the creative capital of LA’s east side neighborhoods and will highlight local artists from diverse disciplines, compensate them for their time and talents and offer space for rehearsal and creative work at reduced rates.
+Through five key focuses — talk, music, performance, movement and family — we will bring the community together to learn, create and discover together.
 project_impact: >-
   ["Arts establishments","Employment in the creative industries","Jobs per capita"]